Sean Connery as James Bond, sophisticated British MI6 agent

 Story was also tossed out in favor of gadgets and spectacle, best exemplified by Little Nellie, the heavily armed WA-116 autogyro delivered to him by Q. Little Nellie has the dubious distinction of managing to be both the most and least cool gadget in the Bond franchise.
 The original design, invented by RAF Wing Commander Ken Wallis (who flew Little Nellie in the movie), would be a practical and useful item for a spy, allowing him to fly a compact craft for visual recon.
 Unfortunately:

-a) It was fucking YELLOW.
+a) It was yellow.
 Not exactly the pigment of stealth.

 2) Connery still had to wear a helmet.
 If he fell out of that thing, I don’t think a cheap white helmet is gonna be the life or death factor.
 It’s not like little kids would stop wearing helmets on their personal helicopters if they saw James Bond wasn’t wearing his.